GeneralRaspberry/Models/_posts/2026-01-31-torus-feedback.md

 At low particle speeds, motion is dominated by local two-dimensional structures.
 As particle speed increases, these local structures weaken and coherent global behaviour emerges in the form of three-dimensional super-structures.

 By extension, if the system were embedded on a higher-dimensional torus, further increases in speed would be expected to produce higher-dimensional coherent structures.

+One particle is marked blue to demonstrate the behaviours.